-It is this lack of historical perspective coupled with this un-Communist attitude towards the role of the Communist Party as the vanguard, as the driving force and the spontaneity of the masses in the development of the revolutionary movement and the class struggle that serves as the connect ing link between the Foster group and the Lore group.
+It is this lack of historical perspective coupled with this un-Communist attitude towards the role of the Communist Party as the vanguard, as the driving force and the spontaneity of the masses in the development of the revolutionary movement and the class struggle that serves as the connecting link between the Foster group and the Lore group.
 It would be insufficient and, therefore, incorrect to state that the Foster and Lore groups have been in an alliance merely for organizational reasons best known to themselves.
-There is intense sympathy between the ideology of the Foster and Lore groups.
+There is intense sympathy between the ideology of the foster and Lore groups.

-Only on this basis can we understand the why and the wherefore of the Foster majority and Comrade Lore having voted for each other's proposals and policies at least fifty-nine times.
-Only on this basis can we understand the fact that the Marxian group in the C. E. C. did not vote for a single proposal made by or in behalf of the Lore tendency.
-More than that, Whenever we attempted to correct Comrade Lore's deviations from the policies of the Comintern we: were called persecutors.
-It is especially significant to note that while we were being called persecutors because we insisted on the C. E. C. complying with the C. I. decision regarding the Two-and-a-Half International tendency in the party, members of our group were being removed from responsible party positions and Loreites put in their place.
+Only on this basis can we understand the why and the wherefore of the Foster majority and comrade Lore having voted for each other's proposals at least 59 times.
+Only on this basis can we understand the fact that the Marxian group in the CEC did not vote for a single proposal made by or in behalf of the Lore tendency.
+More than that.
+Whenever we attempted to correct Comrade Lore's deviations from the policies of the Comintern we were called persecutors.
+It is especially significant to note that while we were being called persecutors because we insisted on the CEC complying with the CI decision regarding the Twoand-a-Half International tendency in the party, members of our group were being removed from responsible party positions and Loreites put in their places.